7 Amazing eCommerce Trends From Mary Meeker’s 2018 Report

 Yet, Deloitte also found consumers are willing to take action to address data privacy concerns, as illustrated in the chart below.
 79% of consumers are willing to share their data for “clear, personal benefit”, but will protect their data when these benefits are not clear.

 4. eCommerce subscription models are hot

-, consumers are evolving from buying products to subscribing to regular deliveries of products.
+As we’ve described before, consumers are evolving from buying products to subscribing to regular deliveries of products.
 Digital subscription services like Netflix and Spotify have changed the way consumers obtain their music, TV shows, and movies.
-In the retail space, subscription services are led by startups like that have disrupted their own industries.
+In the retail space, subscription services are led by startups like Dollar Shave Club that have disrupted their own industries.

 Bigger, more established retailers are hot on their heels.
 Brands like Gap, Old Navy and Under Armour have quietly launched their own subscription services.